-The Company's Internal Audit function is provided through the Group function and overseen by the Group Head of Internal Audit.
-The Group Head of Internal Audit has specific responsibility for leading the Internal Audit function for the Group and the provision of independent and objective assurance to the Enstar Group's Audit Committee, subsidiary Boards and senior management.
+The Company's Internal Audit function is provided through the KFH and supported by the wider EEUL Internal Audit Function.
+The KFH has specific responsibility for leading the Internal Audit function and the provision of independent and objective assurance to the Enstar Group's Audit Committee, subsidiary Boards and senior management.
 This is a prescribed Key Function under Solvency II.